aleq63127531267/Audio-Visualizer/Things to add to visualizer_.md

 5. Automatically disable mic input when stopping recording
 6. recording layers don't show what file is uploaded to them
 7. Clicking the loop button after the file finishes playing causes the bar to continue moving
-8. Make “proximity dots” more sensitive by default
+8. Make “constellation” more sensitive by default
 9. Organization of layers by dragging from a drag icon on the left of the layer (one at a time for now)
 10. Whenever a pop-up happens (please select a layer, etc) make a custom popup for the website instead of using the browser's alert function (or whatever is being used right now)